NtekShadow/nft-stealer/README.md

   -This is due to pyinstaller compressing into one file.
 I have submitted the file to Avast and AVG for checking.
 Once they agree that it doesn't contain a trojan, try updating the virus definitions in your antivirus software and that should stop the false positive. if it's too insecure for you, you can run the python script directly.

-You can see what antivirus currently show a false positive with this link and also reanalyze the file: https://www.virustotal.com/gui/file/5de685b136a419eb60eba032f40ac69ff661e19cfc886294fabcc3aa0d20a294
+You can see which antivirus currently shows a false positive and also reanalyze the file with this link: https://www.virustotal.com/gui/file/5de685b136a419eb60eba032f40ac69ff661e19cfc886294fabcc3aa0d20a294

   High possibility of this code breaking if Opensea API changes something with their api